patchdynamics/uri_gis_workflows/PublishForMobileEditing-simple.md

 Steps to publish a layer to ArcGIS online and make it available for editing via Collector for iOS/Android
+NOTE: This process will not enable drop down menus in your editing interface withing Collector!
+For that functionality you MUST use the -FullService variant of this workflow.

 1. Locate a GIS file (shapfile or file geodatabase of your data)
 1. If your GIS file is not a file geodatabase, use ArcGIS to convert it to a layer in an otherwise empty file geodatabase